fluent-plugins-nursery/fluent-plugin-systemd/README.md

 apt-get install libsystemd0
 ```

-On CentOS or RHEL you might need to install the systemd package:
+On AlmaLinux or RHEL you might need to install the systemd package:

 ```
 yum install -y systemd
 ```

-If you want to do this in a CentOS docker image you might first need to remove the `fakesystemd` package.
+If you want to do this in a AlmaLinux docker image you might first need to remove the `fakesystemd` package.

 ```
 yum remove -y fakesystemd